Kye1331/Kye1331/README.md

-I don't do much
+I don't do much \n
-i made sigma games
+i made sigma games \n
-i like to code stuff
+i like to code stuff \n

 <!--
 **Kye1331/Kye1331** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.